flowchart TD

 The reflex to optimize accuracy assumes errors are interchangeable.
 They seldom are.
 Let \(c_{\text{FP}}\) and \(c_{\text{FN}}\) be the costs of a false positive and a false negative.
 The expected cost of a classifier is

-\[ \mathbb{E}[\text{cost}] = c_{\text{FP}} \cdot P(\hat{y}=1, y=0) + c_{\text{FN}} \cdot P(\hat{y}=0, y=1), \]
+\[ \mathbb{E}[\text{cost}] = c_{\text{FP}} \cdot P(\hat{y}=1, y=0) + c_{\text{FN}} \cdot P(\hat{y}=0, y=1). \]

-and the decision threshold that minimizes it depends on the ratio \(c_{\text{FN}} / c_{\text{FP}}\), not on accuracy at all.
-When a missed cancer diagnosis costs far more than a false alarm, the optimal operating point lies far from the one that maximizes accuracy.
+so the optimal operating point depends only on the cost ratio and not on accuracy at all.
+When a missed cancer diagnosis costs far more than a false alarm, \(c_{\text{FN}} \gg c_{\text{FP}}\), the threshold \(\tau^{\star}\) moves toward zero and the model is deliberately tuned to act on faint signals, far from the symmetric \(\tau = 0.5\) that maximizes accuracy.
 Choosing a metric means choosing, explicitly, what the errors cost.

 156.3.3 3.3 Ranking, Calibration, and Threshold Free Views

-calibration probabilities feed expected value math
+| Calibration | Do probabilities match frequencies | Probabilities feed expected value math |

 156.3.4 3.4 Proper Scoring Rules